The Misfit Brigade: Plot

 In 1943 Germany, a tank crew is searching for convicted soldiers assigned to penal battalions.
-They encounter a woman claming her baby is trapped in a bomb-damaged building.
+They encounter a woman claiming her baby is trapped in a bomb-damaged building.
 Porta, Tiny, Stege, Old Man, and Sven discover she is referring to her cat.
 More wildly improbable situations follow, including Little Legionnaire beating Tiny in a fight, before they are sent to the Russian Front.

 In their assault guns, Bertha I and Bertha II, they launch an attack on Soviet T-34s, each knocking out a Russian tank.
 Bertha II is hit by a self-propelled gun (SPG), and Bertha I is immobilized.
 The crews escape to German lines on foot, losing "Freckles" Fredericks who is killed by a shell.

 After an escapade at a field brothel, the men are ordered on a mission to destroy a train hauling tanker cars of oil 160 kilometres behind enemy lines.
 The colonel says success will be rewarded with furloughs and promotion out of the penal unit.
 A fanatical Nazi intelligence officer is assigned to them and they sneak into a Russian barracks and take the enemy's uniforms, weapons, and explosives.
 A fight ensues with a Russian feigning death; Porta is attacked, Seigfried is mortally wounded, the SS sergeant and the Russian kill each other.
 The next day they capture a Russian tank after killing the crew.